Ranteidz/Healthy/README.md

 MoSCoW requirements :

     Must have :
-    * Login page
+    * Login page [✓]
-    * Profile creation (weight, height, physical activity, and such)
+    * Profile creation (weight, height, physical activity, and such) [✓ - User can create an account, though additional information about the user will be implemented in future updates]
-    * Architecture that supports new activity introduction
+    * Architecture that supports new activity introduction [✓]
-    * Water intake tracker, water consumption recomendations
+    * Water intake tracker, water consumption recommendations [✓]
-    * Meditation area - simple timer with a sound notification when the time passed
+    * Meditation area - simple timer with a sound notification when the time passed [✓]
-    * Fasting area - user can select fast start/ fasting period and the app must calculate remaining time left
+    * Fasting area - user can select fast start/ fasting period and the app must calculate remaining time left [✓]

     Should have :
-    * Excercise area - simple exercise routines with pictures explaining exercises and recommended repetitions
+    * Excercise area - simple exercise routines with pictures explaining exercises and recommended repetitions [✓]
-    * Calendar to track activities
+    * Calendar to track activities [X - Calendar is in the view but tracking history by date is not implemented, instead option to get all history by activity was implemented]
-    * Features learned in the course
+    * Features learned in the course [✓ - to an extent]

     Could have :
-    * Progress saving in the cloud
+    * Progress saving in the cloud [✓ - all progress saved in Firebase]
-    * Videos from Youtube explaining the benefits of habits/ healthy habits
+    * Videos from Youtube explaining the benefits of habits/ healthy habits [X]
-    * For exercises to allow the user to take a picture for before/after progress tracking
+    * For exercises to allow the user to take a picture for before/after progress tracking [X - maybe in future updates]
-    * Achievements and daily login rewards
+    * Achievements and daily login rewards [X]
-    * Skippable ads
+    * Skippable ads [X]

     Won't have :
     * Ratings